oracle/python-cx_Oracle/doc/module.rst

    the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.

-   If the mode is specified, it must be one of :data:`SYSDBA` or :data:`SYSOPER` which are defined at the module level; otherwise it defaults to the normal mode of connecting.
+   If the mode is specified, it must be one of :data:`SYSDBA`, :data:`SYSASM` or :data:`SYSOPER` which are defined at the module level; otherwise it defaults to the normal mode of connecting.